leebona/w251/HW9/README.md

 | <img src="./Extra_Images/v100a_nmon.png"> | <img src="./Extra_Images/v100b_nmon.png"> |

 ### 6. Take a look at the plot of the learning rate and then check the config file.
 Can you explain this setting?
-  - It uses a learning rate decay optimizer called Transformer Policy that determines how to decrease the learning rate throughout the training.
-The parameter "learning_rate" with a value of 2.0 is an initial learning rate, warmup steps are the initial number of training steps during which the learning rate is increased.
-As seen in the Learning Rate graph below, the learning rate increases until the training step 8,000 (which is the value given to the "warmup_steps" parameter) and then significantly decreases as the normal learning rate decay is applied afterwards.
+  - It uses a learning rate decay optimizer called Transformer Policy that determines how to decrease the learning rate throughout the training. "learning_rate" with a value of 2.0 in the configuration file is an initial learning rate; warmup steps are the initial number of training steps during which the learning rate is increased.
+As shown in the Learning Rate graph below, the learning rate increases until the training step 8,000 (which is the value given to the "warmup_steps" parameter) and then significantly decreases as the normal learning rate decay is applied afterwards.
 Lastly, "d_model" is model dimensionality.
   - Learning Rate Graph
 <img src="learning_rate.png" height="50%" width="50%">
   - Configuration